tow8ie/dotfiles/README.md

 Subsequent runs of `rcup` no longer need the `-x` options.

+## Emacs

+Emacs isn’t installed by default.
+You have to choose between a [Spacemacs]-based configuration and a configuration for vanilla Emacs.

+*Be sure to delete or backup your existing `.emacs.d` directory beforehand if you change between Spacemacs or Vanilla Emacs or a preexisting Emacs configuration because the installations don’t work well with a mix of these configuration options.*

+### Spacemacs

+In addition to the installation above install the `spacemacs` tag and install [Spacemacs] itself:

+    rcup -t spacemacs
+    git clone https://github.com/syl20bnr/spacemacs ~/.emacs.d

+### Vanilla Emacs

+In addition to the installation above install the `vanilla-emacs` tag:

+    rcup -t vanilla-emacs

 ## Mac-specific additions

 When running the `brew bundle` command of [Homebrew] a wrapper/helper script